sangcu/em-markdown-editor/README.md

 * Responsive layout

 ## How to use
-Install as a ember-cli add-on
+Install as an ember-cli add-on

 ```js
 ember install em-markdown-editor
 ```
-Then, add component to your template:
+Then, add component to your templates:
 ```js
 {{em-markdown-editor
   valueBinding="valueProperty"